xuankimtran/docs-1/pages/katalon-studio/docs/soap.md

 ### Request Method

 The request method indicates the expected action to be executed on the specified resource.
-Katalon Studio supports following SOAP methods: SOAP, SOAP 1.2, POST, GET.
+Katalon Studio supports the following SOAP methods: SOAP, SOAP 1.2, POST, GET.
 By default, Katalon selects SOAP as a method for a new SOAP request.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/method.png">

 ### WSDL URL

-The WSDL path from which Katalon Studio imports the content to this SOAP request.
+This field is for a WSDL path from which Katalon Studio imports the content to this SOAP request.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/wsdl-url.png">